Museo Pio Cristiano

 The Museo Pio Cristiano is one of the Vatican Museums.
-It houses various works of Christian antiquity.
+It houses various works of Christian antiquity such as The Good Shepherd.

-The museum was founded by Pope Pius IX in 1854, two years after the establishment of the Pontifical Commission for Sacred Archaeology.
+The museum was founded by Pope Pius IX in 1854, two years after the establishment of the Pontifical Commission for Sacred Archaeology by Giuseppe Marchi and Giovanni Battista de Rossi.
+That Commission's intended aim was to excavate and conserve the catacombs of Rome.
+Its collections are made up of excavated items which could not be conserved on their original sites.